sagark/tsdb-perf-test/README.md

 ### /DatabaseName/

     These are folders specific to each database being tested.
-Each contains a t_databasename.py file that extends outline.py in root.
+Each contains a t_databasename.py file that extends DBtest from framework.py in root.
     This abstracts away the database queries, setup, etc. for the tests.

-    Each folder also contains a symlink to each type of test from /tests/, a grinder.properties file for configuring/selecting tests and a symlink to datagenerator.py (in root).
+    Each folder also contains a symlink to each type of test from /tests/, a grinder.properties file for configuring/selecting tests.

     Finally, each folder contains a first_run file that describes first-time db setup instructions.